JeffDeCola/my-cheat-sheets/software/development/development-environments/virtualbox-cheat-sheet/README.md

 sudo apt-get install smbclient
 ```

-Step 3.
-Get printer driver from printer website.
-Most likely a .deb file.
+Step 3 - Get printer driver from printer website.
+Most likely a .deb file

-Step 4.
-Then you need to find the printer.
+Step 4 - Then you need to find the printer

 You could search for network printer on `192.168.1.x` or just type it in.